 The Causes System is unique to the Charity+ theme and gives you a chance to highlight your nonprofit’s special fundraising campaigns on their own pages.
 In addition to showing how much a campaign has raised (and how close you are to reaching your goal), a Cause is a way to motivate your website visitors to take the next step.

 To see Causes in action, check out the examples on our demo site.
 Depending on your site structure, your Causes could be listed in a Get Involved or Ways to Give section.
 Causes can also be listed on the homepage if you choose to enable that section.

 Much like the event and volunteer management systems, all of your current causes will be listed automatically on the main Causes page, like this one.
 We encourage you to include a brief introduction at the top of this page to encourage your visitors to continue reading.

 Each Cause that’s listed on this main page can be accompanied by a short description.

-The descriptive text can be added or changed in the Excerpt section in the back end of each individual Cause.
+The descriptive text can be added or changed when you’re logged in to the back end of your site.
+Update the “Excerpt” section located in the sidebar of each individual Cause.

 Where Do I Add a New Cause?

-To create a new Cause, hover over the Causes section in the left-hand sidebar of your dashboard and select Add New.
+To create a new Cause, hover over the Causes section in the left-hand admin menu of your dashboard and select Add New.

 How Do I Customize a Cause?